Decernotinib

 Decernotinib is an inhibitor of Janus kinase 3 (JAK3) discovered through a process of inhouse screening of a chemical compound library.
 Decernotinib also had the name VX-509 in development phase.
 It is an experimental drug with high selectivity for JAK3, which demonstrates good efficacy in vivo in the rat host versus graft model (HvG).
-It is being studied in clinical trials at Vertex.
+It has been studied in clinical trials at Vertex Pharmaceuticals, and while it was not approved for clinical use it continues to be used for research.